Welcome to Pen Club! We are delighted that you found us!

 Ask how to open a pen.

 What?
 Don’t you just pull off the cap and write?
 No, not exactly.
 Depending on the model of the pen, how the cap attaches to the body may vary.
 The last thing you want to do is damage someone else’s pen because you don’t know how it’s put together.
-If you’ve been invited to handle someone’s pen, take a quick to second to ask something like, “How does this open?” or maybe “Twist or pull?”
+If you’ve been invited to handle someone’s pen, take a quick second to ask something like, “How does this open?” or maybe “Twist or pull?”
 A brief question can save a lot of heartache.
 Proceed with care and caution as you handle something with delicate parts.

 Ask if a pen is inked.